b3nab/b3nab/README.md

 My name is Ben.
 I worked as a Tech Lead, IT Consultant and Software Engineer on many projects for multiple companies of different sizes ranging from small to enterprise.

 Yes, I am a developer but with an enterprenurial mindset.
-I do also love use and contribute to open-source softwares, as well as release some of my code open here on my github profile.
+I love use and contribute to open-source softwares, as well as release some of my code open here on my github profile (even if most of my repos are private).

 <!-- ![b3nab must used languages](https://github-readme-stats.vercel.app/api/top-langs/?username=b3nab&theme=2077) -->